SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-08-covid-vax-mortality-again.md

 \log\left(\frac{\mathbb{E}[Y_1 \vert \mathbf{x}_1]}{\mathbb{E}[Y_2 \vert \mathbf{x}_2]}\right) = \beta' (\mathbf{x}_1 - \mathbf{x}_2)
 $$

-So this plus the uncertainty estimates on $\beta$ from the regression get you an estimator on the ratio and 95% confidence limits.
+So this plus the uncertainty estimates on $\beta'$ from the regression get you an estimator on the ratio and 95% confidence limits.

 A couple caveats: